DUI Car Insurance in New York

 How Long Does a DUI Affect Car Insurance in New York?

-Most New York drivers see higher premiums for three years following a DUI, though the conviction remains on their record for 10 to 15 years.
+Most New York drivers see higher premiums for three years following a DUI, though the conviction stays on their record for 10 to 15 years.
 The exact timeline varies by insurer and your overall driving history, as companies use the conviction to assess risk and set rates.

 Unlike most states, New York doesn't require an SR-22 filing.
 Instead, you'll file a Form FS-20 proving you maintain the state's minimum liability coverage of 25/50/10 ($25,000 for bodily injury per person, $50,000 for bodily injury per accident and $10,000 for property damage).
 Read more about insurance costs after a DUI in New York.